 Cannonsville Electric Trolling Motor Pilot Program

-Beginning April 1, 2013, DEP will allow the use of electric trolling motors for fishing on the Cannonsville Reservoir under the Electric Trolling Motor Pilot Program.
-This new pilot program marks the first time that the public will be allowed to use a motorized vessel on any New York City reservoir upstate.
+Beginning on April 1, 2013, DEP allowed the use of electric trolling motors for fishing on the Cannonsville Reservoir under the Electric Trolling Motor Pilot Program.
+This new pilot program marked the first time that the public was allowed to use a motorized vessel on any New York City reservoir upstate.

-This new program will provide a benefit to those who fish by rowboat on the Cannonsville and is based on the success of the Recreational Boating program, which also began with a pilot program at Cannonsville Reservoir and has since expanded to include recreational boating at Neversink, Pepacton and Schoharie Reservoirs.
+This Pilot provides many benefits to those who fish by rowboat on the Cannonsville and is based on the success of the Recreational Boating Program, which also began as a pilot program at Cannonsville Reservoir and has since expanded to include the Neversink, Pepacton and Schoharie Reservoirs.
+At the end of the first pilot season in 2013, DEP evaluated the pilot program considering feedback from program participants and field observations.
+Some changes were recommended and the Electric Trolling Motor Pilot Program will continue as a pilot for the 2014 season with some changes noted below.

-The Cannonsville Reservoir is the only reservoir open for trolling motor use.
+The Cannonsville Reservoir continues to be the only reservoir open for trolling motor use.

-The season will run from April 1st until November 30th 2013.
+The season will run from April 1st or ice out (whichever is later), until November 30th 2014.

 Trolling motors are to be used only on fishing row-boats, (V-hulls and Jon-boats).
 Recreational boats such as kayaks, canoes, sculls, and small sailboats will not be permitted to use trolling motors.

 The rowboat must have a valid NYCDEP boat tag.
-Also, the boat must be registered with NYSDMV (or another States registration) and display a valid registration tag and registration Identification numbers.
+The boat must also be registered with NYSDMV (or another States registration) and display a valid registration tag and registration identification numbers.

 Trolling motor cleaning